Combat strategies

 So first let’s remember that I’m not a doctor or a shrink or anything like that.
 But this is what I have learnt during my fight with the dark side.
 Because I’m in Australia, I know about stuff that is available here.
 If you are in another country and you can point people to the right places to get help, please leave info in the comments.

-2a.
 What kind of help do you need?
 Well there’s plenty of options.
+Sometimes you just need to vent, to talk it out.
 I found it helpful to talk to someone.
 There’s free telephone counselling 24/7 with Lifeline, but they can also refer you to go and see someone face to face, either free or low cost.
-It is really useful to do that.
+I personally find it is really useful to do that.

 Get out of the house.